Bandfish

 The bandfishes, family Cepolidae, are 23 species of marine ray-finned fishes, They are native to the East Atlantic and Indo-Pacific where they dig burrows in sandy or muddy seabeds and eat zooplankton.

 Taxonomy

-The bandfishes belong to the family Cepolidae, which is the only member of the superfamily Cepoloidea in the suborder Percoidei of the order Perciformes.
+The bandfishes belong to the family Cepolidae, of the order acanthuriformes.
 The family was created in 1810 by the French naturalist Constantine Samuel Rafinesque.
 The placement of the Cepolidae within the Perciformes is not agreed by all authors, some authors place the family with the Priacanthidae in the order Priacanthiformes, an order which is considered to be incertae sedis within the series Eupercaria.

 Subfamilies and genera

 The family Cepolidae has 23 species which are arranged into two subfamilies and three genera as follows: